 Advisory Committee Members

-The Advisory Committee members for your town are: Marianella Chalfant, Michele DeLuco, Kirsten Erlandsen, Suzanne Heise, Lori LaCroix, Amy March, Jody Gross, Stewart Ware and William Penn.
+The Advisory Committee members for your town are Marianella Chalfant (co-chair), Michele DeLuco, Kirsten Erlandsen, Suzanne Heise (co-chair), Lori LaCroix, Amy March, Jody Gross, Stewart Ware and William Penn.